 UND’s priorities have been shifting away from social sciences and languages to STEM fields, while at the same time the costs and challenges of continuing the SIL program have gradually increased.
 It seemed better to phase out the program in a carefully-planned way now than to wait until a crisis developed.
 Ending the on-campus presence of the program was an especially a good time, since Dallas International University and the Canada Institute of Linguistics were in a position to absorb new students starting in summer 2020, including offering online classes during the pandemic.
-Further, in retrospect, it would have been very difficult to hold the SIL-UND program in 2020, since we were so heavily invested in providing an on-campus experience.
+Further, in retrospect, it would have been very difficult to hold the SIL-UND program in 2020 during the COVID-19 pandemic, since we were so heavily invested in providing an on-campus experience.

 We offered a full program of SIL-UND courses at UND in 2019, including Packages A & B, the Literacy Megacourse, courses in sign languages, and other advanced courses.
 Here is the full list

 .
 We included an alumni reunion and a formal closing ceremony in which Michel Kenmogne, executive director of SIL International, was able to participate.
 And, finally, we sold or gave away all of the “stuff” that we needed to run the on-campus program.